Definify.com

 1.

 Things provided; preparation; measures taken beforehand, either for security, defense or attack, or for the supply of wants.
 We make provision to defend ourselves form enemies; we make provision for war; we make provision for a voyage or for erecting a building; we make provision for the support of the poor.
-Government makes provision for its friends.
+Government makes provision for its friends.3.

+Previous stipulation; terms or agreement made, or measures taken for a future exigency.
 In the law, no provision was made to abolish the barbarous customs of the Irish.

 Papal provision, a previous nomination by the pope to a benefice before it became vacant, by which practice the rightful patron was deprived of his presentation.